 Wrigley Botanical Gardens are located on Catalina Island, a popular day trip off the coast of Southern California about 22 miles from Los Angeles.
-One of the main attractions of the island, the gardens features a stunning monument to William Wrigley Jr. and lush gardens designed by his wife.
+One of the island’s main attractions, the gardens, features a stunning monument to William Wrigley Jr. and lush gardens designed by his wife.

 Wrigley Botanical Gardens History

-The Wrigley Botanical Gardens was completed by Ada Wrigley in 1945 though she began work on the gardens in 1935 with the help of horticulturists Albert Conrad.
-Ada built the gardens around the memorial to her husband who was best known as the founder of Wrigley chewing gum.
+Ada Wrigley completed the Wrigley Botanical Gardens in 1945 though she began work on the gardens in 1935 with the help of horticulturists Albert Conrad.
+Ada built the gardens around the memorial to her husband, best known as the founder of Wrigley chewing gum.

 William loved Catalina Island and was a key player in its development, so the monument honors his dedication to the island.
 Construction began shortly after Wrigley’s death in 1932 and was completed in 1934.